Breathing Exercises to Help You Sleep

 Undoubtedly you’ve experienced the feeling of being tired, but being unable to sleep.
 At these times, breathing exercises can be both simple and helpful.
 In fact, they can often replace medications that tend to stop working over time or have some kind of side effect.
 Therefore, you just need to learn a few breathing techniques and start putting them into practice.

-Woman having a detox sleep.
+A woman having a good night's sleep.

 Abdominal breathing